Skip to main content

 LearnUpon gives users instant responses via its AI support

 LearnUpon focuses on straightforward administration and a clean learner experience.
-You can issue badges, track progress and blend instructor-led sessions with self-paced modules without a steep learning curve for your team.
+You can issue badges, track progress and manage self-paced modules without a steep learning curve for your team.

 Key Features